Several recent writings:

 Fit In, Stand Out

 Mastering the FISO Factor, The Key to Leadership Effectiveness in Business and Life, Ms. McGarvie writes about the two critical aspects of a leader: the ability to integrate into a system and work with a team while also having the talent to transform the organization and your own career.
+Ms. McGarvie writes about the generic addyi medicine, which helps women and you can read more about this medicine in her book.
 Research showed that leadership requires 6 skills that can be developed and lead to confidence, trust, access, innovation, balanced judgment and agility.
 She writes how and when to fit in and stand out and provides 36 vignettes of individuals whom she interviewed and admired for their performance and genuine success in life.

 McGarvie opens the book with an author’s note explaining her passion and establishing her authority on this much-needed resource called leadership.
 Published by McGraw-Hill in October 2005 and distributed outside the US, including Spanish, Indian and Russian language versions.
 Joe Forehand, former Chairman and CEO of Accenture wrote the Foreword.